MileHacker Logo

 Cooking Classes

-Learn to prepare traditional Rajasthani dishes like dal baati churma or gatte ki sabzi.
-Many guesthouses and specialized culinary centers offer these classes, imparting practical skills and a taste of local cuisine.
+Learn how to cook traditional Rajasthani dishes like dal baati churma or gatte ki sabzi.
+Many guesthouses plus purpose-built culinary centers offer these classes, imparting practical skills and a taste of local cuisine.

 Practical Skills | Taste of Local Cuisine